 Sherlock: You...owed me nothing.
 Mycroft: You're my brother.

 Mycroft then goes on to contact the NSA and allow his death to be faked, meaning he'll have to leave his entire life behind and disappear, probably permanently, all because the alternative would mean Sherlock and Joan being killed.

 Color-Coded for Your Convenience: Wears solid, often opposite colors, such as his black and white outfit when he's introduced.
 This is in contrast to Sherlock, who favors a mix of patterns and neutral colors.

-Consummate Liar: In the end of "Blood is Thicker" we learn that we was lying about his father's desires to see Sherlock back in London, which implies that he was lying about everything else, especially his intentions with Sherlock and their relationship and his romantic interest in Watson.
+Consummate Liar: At the end of "Blood is Thicker", we learn that he was lying about his father's desires to see Sherlock back in London, which implies that he was lying about everything else, especially his intentions with Sherlock and their relationship and his romantic interest in Watson.

-The Dutiful Son: His relationship with Papa Holmes is way better than Sherlock's.
+The Dutiful Son: His relationship with Papa Holmes seems to be way better than Sherlock's.

 Formerly Fat: Sherlock's nickname for him is "Fatty", to which Mycroft claims he lost weight due to exercise.
 He actually had cancer and had a bone marrow transplant.

 "It's funny that Sherlock's never mentioned me to you.
 I wonder why that might be?
 Maybe it's because the last time I saw him he was face-deep in my fiancée".